trelcray/airbnb-clone/README.md

 - [x] Owner reservation cancellation
 - [x] Creation and deletion of properties
 - [x] Pricing calculation
-- [x] Advanced search algorithm by category, date range, map location, number of guests, rooms and bathrooms
+- [x] Advanced search algorithm by category, date range, map location, number of guests, rooms, and bathrooms
 - [x] Favorites system
 - [x] Shareable URL filters
+- [x] Preparation of the site for friendly sharing with the insertion of Whatsapp, Facebook, and Twitter messages with a sharing image.
+- [x] Image optimization, clean and easy-to-understand code, and organized folder structure.
 - [ ] Edit properties
 - [ ] Edit profile
 - [ ] Automated testing